Axiomatic Characterizations of Draft Rules: Introduction

-EF1 requires that any team prefers its own set of recruits to the set of recruits assigned to \emph{any other team} after removing at most one player from the other team's set.
-To see why the draft satisfies EF1, suppose that team $i$ has picked players $a_1$ and $a_2$ with its 1st and 21st draft picks, respectively, while team $j$ has picked players $b_1$ and $b_2$ with the 20th and 40th picks in the same draft, respectively.
-Team $j$ may prefer $i$'s allocation over its own (i.e., $j$ may envy $i$) if, for example, they have the same preferences.
-If $a_1$ is removed from $i$'s allocation set, however, $j$ will cease envying $i$: it prefers its assigned bundle $\{b_1,b_2\}$ over $\{a_2\}$ because $b_1$ has been revealed preferred to $a_2$.
+EF1 requires that every team prefers its own set of recruits to the recruits assigned to \emph{any other team} after at most one player is removed from the other team's set.
+To see why drafts satisfy EF1, consider a draft in which team $i$ selects players $a_1, \dots, a_k$ (in that order), while team $j$ selects $b_1, \dots, b_k$.
+If each of team $i$'s picks precede $j$'s in the same round, then $j$ may prefer $i$'s assignment to its own---i.e., $j$ may \emph{envy} $i$.
+However, if $a_1$ is removed from $i$'s assigned bundle, then $j$ will cease envying $i$: it prefers its own assignment $\{b_1,b_2, \dots, b_k\}$ over $\{a_2, \dots, a_k\}$, because at each round $\ell$ the choice $b_\ell$ was revealed preferred to $a_{\ell+1}$.

 EF1 rules out serial dictatorships, together with their associated problems: by limiting the extent to which low-priority teams can envy their high-priority rivals, EF1 ensures that high-priority teams are not favored too heavily.
-Intuitively, EF1 allocation rules can prevent drastic swings in team quality across seasons, allowing for some stability in year-to-year team rankings; they can also limit the incentives to ``tank,'' relative to other allocation rules satisfying RP.\footnote{\emph{Tanking} is the phenomenon in which sports teams deliberately lose matches in order to obtain higher priority in the next season's draft.
-If the NBA had instead used a serial dictatorship in 2003, the prospect of drafting two members of the ``Big Three'' could have tempted many teams to throw games.}
+Intuitively, EF1 allocation rules can prevent drastic swings in team quality across seasons, allowing for some stability in year-to-year team rankings; they can also limit the incentives to ``tank,'' relative to other allocation rules satisfying RP.\footnote{\emph{Tanking} is the practice of sports teams making suboptimal roster or tactical decision with the goal of losing matches and obtaining higher priority in the next season's draft.
+If the NBA had instead used a serial dictatorship in 2003, the prospect of drafting multiple members of the ``Big Three'' could have tempted many teams to tank.}